zbattaglia/moment.js_challenge/README.md

 ## Questions

 - Did you make any changes to the functions after thinking through test cases?
+    - The test cases made me think more about edge cases than normal.
+In closeToNow I had to decide if the timestamp was exactly 30 seconds from the current time the return should be true or false.
 - Describe the experience of writing tests.
 Is this your first time writing unit tests?